Plutarco Elías Calles: Military

 The military continued to be very top-heavy with revolutionary generals and the army allocated a third of the national budget.
 Generals had participated in the De la Huerta rebellion in 1923, which cleared the way for Calles's candidacy.
 Obregón awarded loyalists following that revolt.
 The military continued to be a potential interventionist force in Mexican politics, with generals presuming that they could rise to the presidency.
 Calles sought to professionalize the army and decrease its share of the national budget, putting Joaquín Amaro in charge of implementing major changes.
 Many generals had achieved their status as battlefield promotions.
 The Calles administration called for a change in the law regulating the military, mandating that officers must have professional training to rise in rank.
-The administration also aimed at decreasing corruption by severely penalizing it.
+The administration also aimed to decrease corruption by severely penalizing it.
 Further control was a mandatory retirement age for officers.
 The most powerful generals were not reined in by such provisions, but Amaro managed to get some cooperation with their enforcement of regulations on subordinates.
 The Colegio Militar was reformed under Amaro and remained a hope for the improvement of officers.

 Infrastructure

-Since the Porfiriato, railroads had been important to economic development and exerting political control over more remote areas.
+Since the Porfiriato, railroads have been important to economic development and exerting political control over more remote areas.
 Fighting during the Revolution damaged railways, so rebuilding had been ongoing since the end of the military phase.
-Calles privatized the railways and a line was built to establish a connection between Sonora, Calles's home state, and Mexico City.
-Even more important during his presidency, Calles began what became a major infrastructure project to build a road network in Mexico that linked major cities as well as small villages to the network.
-He established the National Road Commission as a government agency, envisioning it as a way to increase economic activity by getting crops to market more efficiently, but also as means to increase the presence of the state in remote communities.
+Calles privatized the railways and a line was built to connect Sonora, Calles's home state, and Mexico City.
+Even more important, during his presidency, Calles began what became a major infrastructure project to build a road network in Mexico that linked major cities and small villages to the network.
+He established the National Road Commission as a government agency, envisioning it as a way to increase economic activity by getting crops to market more efficiently, but also as a means to increase the presence of the state in remote communities.
 Unlike the nineteenth-century railway network, funded by foreign capital and foreign firms, Mexican road construction depended on federal government support and had limited dependence on foreign technology.
-Mexicans formed road-building companies, most prominently in northern Mexico with revolutionary general Juan Andreu Almazán, in 1920s charge of the military in Nuevo León, forming the Anáhuac Construction Company, making him a wealthy man.
+Mexicans formed road-building companies, most prominently in northern Mexico with revolutionary general Juan Andreu Almazán, in the 1920s charge of the military in Nuevo León, forming the Anáhuac Construction Company, making him a wealthy man.
 This extensive infrastructure project "connected the country, increasingly linking people from different regions and towns to national political, economic, and cultural life."
 Work began on the Mexican section of the Pan-American Highway, linking Nuevo Laredo at the U.S.-Mexico border to Tapachula on the Mexico-Guatemala border.
 Road building was financed internally with a gasoline tax.